dominikmayer/obsidian-yesterday/README.md

 If you have your journal in its own vault you can

-- clean up the sidebar to show only markdown files and hide all the media and
+- clean up the sidebar to show only notes and hide all media and
 - color code open and closed entries.

 Before             |  After